netresearch/t3x-nr_sync/README.md

 ![Workflow](Documentation/Images/SyncWorkflow.png)

 The extension provides an easy and editor friendly way to prepare the content for a synchronization to other environments e.g. live, testing or development systems.
-All the synchronizations can be done complete or incrementel to keep the required load to a absolut minimum.
+All the synchronizations can be done complete or incremental to keep the required load to an absolute minimum.
 The extension won't do the synchronization by itself.

 ## Synchronization procedure